wilsonmar/wilsonmar.github.io/_posts/2018-12-28-azure-devsecops.md

 Azure DevOps - Why It's A Big Deal For Microsoft And The Community</a> Sep 16, 2018

 "Data estate" refers to all the data an organization owns, regardless of where it is stored.

+Forrester has Microsoft among the leaders in its <a target="_blank" href="https://azure.microsoft.com/en-us/resources/continuous-delivery-and-release-automation/">2018 Continuous Delivery And Release Automation" market assesement</a> (behind Electric Cloud, IBM, Xebia, and CA).

 ## Product components